GabeScott/standard-works-vault/General Conference/2000 April - A Time of New Beginnings.md

 I pray that the effects of this conference will be felt in our homes.

 I hope that each one of us will be a better husband or wife, kinder to one another, more thoughtful, more restrained in criticism, and more generous with compliments.
-I hope that as fathers and mothers we will strive more fully to rear our children “in the nurture and admonition of the Lord” (Eph.
-6:4), treating them with respect and love, giving encouragement at every opportunity and subduing our critical remarks.
+I hope that as fathers and mothers we will strive more fully to rear our children “in the nurture and admonition of the Lord” ([[Ephesians 6.4|Eph.
+6:4]]), treating them with respect and love, giving encouragement at every opportunity, and subduing our critical remarks.
 I hope that as sons and daughters we will be more respectful than we have been, that we will look to our parents with the knowledge that they love us, and that we will try to be more obedient in following their counsel.

 Let us as Latter-day Saints reach out to others not of our faith.
 Let us never act in a spirit of arrogance or with a holier-than-thou attitude.
 Rather, may we show love and respect and helpfulness toward them.
 We are greatly misunderstood, and I fear that much of it is of our own making.
 We can be more tolerant, more neighborly, more friendly, more of an example than we have been in the past.
 Let us teach our children to treat others with friendship, respect, love, and admiration.
 That will yield a far better result than will an attitude of egotism and arrogance.